 Given the breadth of the term “community” and because most people define themselves as members of multiple communities, Community Health is an exciting, evolving, and expansive topic.
 The Community and Urban Health (CUH) track activities reflect this breadth.
 In the CUH track, students are exposed to a broad array of Community Health issues, programs, research, policies, and models of service delivery, with a particular focus on the urban setting.
 Examples of CUH issues include: food security, health equity and social determinants of health, culture and health, housing, community violence, disaster responsiveness, community-based participatory research, advocacy, and many others.

-- Explain social and cultural determinants of health and their relationship to community health
+- Interpret the role of social and cultural determinants of health on community health

 - Discuss different modalities for assessing community health needs and designing appropriate interventions

 - Describe components of culturally competent clinical care, including care for patients from underserved communities in low-resource outpatient settings

 - Identify categories of community resources that exist for commonplace community health problems as well as best practices for accessing the resources